 - Describe any past difficulties or challenges you’ve had.
 How did you deal with them?

 Most of these questions gauge your commitment to the job, how you react to success or difficulty, and the values important to you.
 When answering, always be honest.
 Have some examples from your life ready to explain in detail, and always relate it back to the company’s principles (subtly).
 Try to highlight your abilities, using examples to back them up.

 Just like the first interview, it’s equally important to ask the hiring manager questions back in the second interview.
 Such questions should definitely differ from any questions you asked before, otherwise, you risk sounding like you forgot or didn’t pay attention to the response.
 Fortunately, there are a plethora of possible questions to inquire about.
 At least with the second interview, you have a base to piggy-back off of.

 Examples of Questions to Ask:

 - Remember any specific things you learned about the company that you are curious about and ask more about it.

-- What is the most challenging part of this job position?
+- What is the most challenging part of this position?

-- What factors do you consider in making a hiring decision?
+- Which factors do you consider in making a hiring decision?